Skip to content

 Ages: 1+

-Give your toddler or preschooler a bucket of water and an old paint brush.
+Give your toddler or preschooler a bucket of water and an old paintbrush.
 Then, let them loose to paint the fence or paint the concrete.
 That’s it!
 My kids loved doing this when they were little.

 Make slime